Created: 12/10/2013 6:05 PM WNYT.com

-(AP) NEW ORLEANS - A federal judge has dismissed a charge that is the backbone of the case against a former BP executive accused of concealing information from Congress about the amount of oil spewing in 2010 from the company’s blown-out well in the Gulf of Mexico.
+(AP) NEW ORLEANS - A federal judge has refused to declare a mistrial in the case of former BP drilling engineer charged with obstruction of justice following the 2010 oil spill in the Gulf of Mexico.

 (Copyright 2013 by The Associated Press.
 All Rights Reserved.)